chesslablab/testing-redux-chess/README.md

     $ install-local --save ../@chesslablab/redux-chess

+As you can see, it is required to install the [`install-local`](https://www.npmjs.com/package/install-local) package; for further information please visit [How to Test a Local React NPM Package With Ease](https://javascript.plainenglish.io/testing-a-local-react-npm-package-with-ease-7d0668676ddb).

-And or course also install the npm dependencies required for the testing app to run:
+And or course, finally install the npm dependencies required for the testing app to run:

     $ npm install